TITLE 77: PUBLIC HEALTH

 11) If the hospital is a participant in another System, a description of how it will interact within both Systems and how it will ensure that communications interference as a result of this dual participation will be minimized; and

-12) The names and resumes of the Associate Hospital EMS Medical Director and Associate Hospital EMS Coordinator;
+12) The names, email addresses, and resumes of the Associate Hospital EMS MD and Associate Hospital EMS Coordinator;

-j) A letter of commitment from each ambulance provider participating within the System, which indicates compliance with Section 515.810 of this Part;
+j) A letter of commitment from each ambulance provider participating within the System that indicates compliance with Section 515.810;

-k) Descriptions and documentation of each communications requirement provided in Section 515.400 of this Part;
+k) Descriptions and documentation of each communications requirement provided in Section 515.400;

-l) The Program Plan shall consist of the EMS System Manual, which shall be provided to all System participants and shall include the following Sections:
+l) The Program Plan shall consist of the EMS System Manual, which shall be made accessible to all System Participants and shall include the following Sections:

-i) System requirements (hours, types of programs, etc.);
+i) System requirements (hours, types of content, etc.);

 iii) Requirements for approval of academic course work;